OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

    ```

   > [!IMPORTANT]
-  > The **Don't Send** button customization and send mode option override features are currently in preview in Outlook on Windows.
+  > The **Don't Send** button customization and send mode option override features are currently in preview in Outlook on Mac.
 If you're testing these features in your add-in project, you must include a reference to the preview version of the Office JavaScript API in your **commands.html** file.
   >
   > ```html
   > <script type="text/javascript" src="https://appsforoffice.microsoft.com/lib/beta/hosted/office.js"></script>